This research paper is written by Monir Mooghen and Maia Kahlke Lorentzen from Cybernauterne. It was commissioned by Softer Digital Futures in 2023.

 "I believe the overly technical nature and high level of gatekeeping between instances preventing Mastodon's growth as a viable alternative to Twitter.
 Simply put: most of the public does not have a deep involvement with the nuts and bolts of their social media services, and has no desire to."

-The survey of the admins and moderators did not show the same level of reflection around gatekeeping and exclusionary cultures, indicates that this is a blind spot for moderators and super users of the fediverse.
+The survey of the admins and moderators did not show the same level of reflection around gatekeeping and exclusionary cultures.
+This indicates a blind spot for moderators and super users of the fediverse.

 Making the fediverse a place that can accommodate the many people who are tired of corporate social media, have experienced harassment or are looking for the kind of community volunteer-driven social media can provide is a worthwhile goal.
 It’s a key motivating factor for creating Mastodon, and as we can see from the survey, a motivating factor for mods and users alike.